-1.8.2.2 The ITTF Tribunal will have Chairperson, a Deputy Chairperson, and up to six members at large.
+1.8.2.2 The ITTF Tribunal shall have a Chairperson, a Deputy Chairperson, and up to six members at large.

-1.8.2.3 The organization of the ITTF Tribunal is regulated through the chapter 8 of the ITTF Handbook.
+1.8.2.3 The organisation of the ITTF Tribunal is regulated through the chapter 8 of the ITTF Handbook.

 To define the scope of the ITTF Tribunal and defer procedural rules to the new chapter 8 ITTF Tribunal Regulations.
-To amend 1.8.3: